node-red/designs/designs/groups/README.md

 keyboard meta-key + mouse option (We already use `Shift-Drag` to toggle `snap-to-grid` whilst dragging).
 Not sure how intuitive that would be.

+As of 1.1.0, no such mouse action has been implement for removing a node from a group.

-An action will be provide called `remove-selection-from-group` (name tbd) that can be used to move the selection out of the group, with a keyboard shortcut and menu item.
+An action will be provide called `core:remove-selection-from-group` that can be used to move the selection out of the group, with a keyboard shortcut and menu item.

 ## History

+- 2020-07-09 - Updated to reflect what shipped in 1.1.0
 - 2020-01-15 - Initial proposal